-With more than 10 expert consultations and many hours spent engrossed in research – we’re in the ideal position to help you figure this out!
-This guide will give you an inside look at the world of equity release and explain how releasing equity works, to help you manifest your retirement dream.
+With more than 10 expert consultations and many hours spent engrossed in researching over 220 plans, we’re in the ideal position to help you figure this out.

 Before you continue reading, check out this quick video that sums up the most important information about equity release: